Yang Mingrui

-Yang Mingrui (杨铭锐 (楊銘銳, Yáng Míngruì); born 5 April 2007) is a Chinese professional footballer who plays as a winger for Chinese Super League club Dalian Yingbo.
+Yang Mingrui (杨铭锐 (楊銘銳, Yáng Míngruì); born 5 April 2007) is a Chinese professional footballer who plays as a winger for Chinese Super League club Dalian Yingbo and the China national team.

 Youth career

 Yang Mingrui was born on 5 April 2007 in Bayuquan District, Yingkou, in the province of Liaoning.
 He became interested in football after seeing his elder cousin play the sport when Yang was in fourth grade.
 Over the next two years, his passion for football influenced his parents to eventually move from Yingkou to Dalian, Liaoning, in pursuit of better quality of football training for Yang.
 In this process, his father resigned from his previous workplace and found a new job in logistics in Dalian.
 Yang graduated from Dongbei Road Primary School, and joined the youth academy of Dalian Yifang thereafter.
 He later became the captain of his age group, and competed in the first edition of the China Youth Football League.

 In October 2025, Yang Mingrui won a gold medal with the Liaoning U18 at the under-18 men's football event of the 2025 National Games of China, after winning against Shandong U18 in the final.